Zaharah/zaharah.github.io/_pages/about.md

 > <h2> About me &#x1F64B; </h2>

 <dd> I am Post-doctoral researcher at Department of Software Science, Radboud University Nijmegen.
 I graduated with a PhD from <b>Department of Construction Management and Engineering at University of Twente</b>.
-I hold a <b>Master degree in Computer Science</b>, in the field of Information System Engineering from University of Twente.
-I have also obtained a <b>gold-medal</b> for my bachelor studies at The Islamia University of Bahawalpur, Bahawalnagar Campus. </dd>
+I hold a <b>Master degree in Computer Science</b>, with specialisation in Information System Engineering from University of Twente.
+I have also obtained a gold-medal (similar to cum laude) for excellent academic performance during bachelor studies. </dd>

 <dd> My research interests include development of models and tools that provide support in decision-making processes.
 Specifically, during my PhD, I have developed several data-driven decision support models that aims to facilitate infrastrcture managers in decision-making process of maintenance planning.
 By using the concepts of multi-criteria decisions analysis, Markov decision process, evolutionary algorithms, and machine learning techniques, I have developed a comprehensive framework to support the decision-making process and to establish optimal maintenance plans.
-To learn more about the research outcomes, visit the [Publication] page.
-Beside, a tool to support the decision-making under uncertainity is also developed and is available online at [MAUT Tool]. </dd>
+To learn more about the research outcomes, visit the <a href = "https://zaharah.github.io/publications/overview/" Publication </a> page.
+Beside, a tool to support the decision-making under uncertainity is also developed and is available online at <a href = "https://maut.shinyapps.io/application_of_maut/"> MAUT Tool </a>. </dd>

 [Publication]: https://zaharah.github.io/publications/
 [MAUT Tool]: https://maut.shinyapps.io/application_of_maut/